stormdirus2/Memento-Mori/README.md

   <summary>Attrition</summary>

 Attrition has been completely reworked.\
-Its effect now lasts a default of 20 minutes (configurable through gamerules). \
+Its effect now lasts a default of 20 minutes and inflicts this duration as soul damage. (configurable through gamerules. \
 Additionally, each time Attrition runs out, it goes down a level instead of simply disappearing.\
 For example: An Attrition level of IV would take 80 minutes to completely go away.

-While not in human form, Attrition ticks upwards instead of downwards.
+While possessing a neutral/hostile mob without a hunger bar, Attrition ticks upwards instead of downwards.
 This can be prevented by gaining the status effect 'Satiation'.
 This is also configurable through gamerules.\
-After reaching the configurable Attrition duration, the Attrition duration resets to 1 and its amplifier increases.\
+After reaching the configurable Attrition duration, the Attrition duration resets to 1 and its amplifier increases.
-Reaching level IV from a lower Attrition level will kill the player.

 For future reference, the maximum Attrition level is IV.
 </details>